jmdha/FMA/readme.md

 labyr run-experiments-full.toml --work-dir Results --threads 0 --keep-working-dir
 ```
 This will create a `results` folder in the end, containing the combined results of all the runs.

+## How to run this on the Cluster
+To be made...